joaoaguiam/ethdenver-staking-contracts/README.md

 # ethdenver-staking-contracts
-Contracts to manage the staking for the ETH Denver applications
+Contracts to manage the staking for the ETHDenver applications